 - 1. Create a simple calculator to do all the arithmetic operations - 2.
 Write a program to use control flow tools like if. - 3.
 Write a program to use for loop - 4.
-Data structures use list as stack use list as queue tuple, sequence
+Data structures

 - 5. Create new module for mathematical operations and use in your program - 6.
-Write a program to read and write files, create and delete directories - 7.
-Write a program with exception handling - 8.
-Write a program using classes - 9.
-Connect with MySQL and create address book - 10.
-Write a program using string handling and regular expressions - 11.
-Program to parse apache log file - 12.
-Create a GUI program using pyGTK.
+Write a program to read and write files, create and delete directories

+- 7. Write a program with exception handling

+- 8. Write a program using classes

+- 9. Connect with MySQL and create address book

+- 10. Write a program using string handling and regular expressions

+- 11. Program to parse apache log file